chunliangmu/autobkp/README.md

 Requrie python 3.10+ (since I am using the | operator for type hints)

+Basically what it does
+is to copy, timestamp & gzip files from your specified folder to another folder, and save a list of your file structure, so you can copy them to wherever you please while retaining a record of version history.

 ## Disclaimer

 This project is a *work in progress*.
-Pending major overhaul.
 No guarrantees whatsoever.
-Use it at your own risk.
+Use it at your own risk!
-Nevertheless, I hope it helps!